RosettaCommons/documentation/application_documentation/structure_prediction/loop_modeling/KIC_with_fragments.md

 -   Starting PDB file, specified by `-in:file:s` or `-s`.
 The starting structure must have real coordinates for all residues outside the loop definition, plus the first and last residue of each loop region (side-chains can be reconstructed by Rosetta if there is missing electron density, but all backbone atoms must have well-defined coordinates).

--   Loop definition file, specificied by `        -loops:loop_file       ` and shared across all loop modeling protocols.
+-   Loop definition file, specified by `        -loops:loop_file       ` and shared across all loop modeling protocols.
 For each loop to be modeled, include the following on one line:

     ```
     column1  "LOOP":     The loop file identify tag